alejandrods/Text-Generation-gpt2/README.md

 # Text Generator using GPT2 - Service Deployed on Google Cloud

 Using the [GPT-2 model](https://huggingface.co/transformers/model_doc/gpt2.html) we can generate some realistic and awesome text.
 The main objective of this project is to create a service for generating text using GPT-2 model.
-We've built the application using flask and docker, the service is deployed on Cloud Run (GCP).
+I've built the application using flask and docker, the service is deployed on Cloud Run (GCP).

 Try it [HERE](https://text-generator-gpt2-app-6q7gvhilqq-lz.a.run.app/) :computer::bowtie: